pkgforge-dev/llvm-libs-debloated/README.md

 * `ffmpeg-mini` which removes 20 MiB libx265.so dependency, also removes AV1 enconding support (decoding still works).

-* `opus-mine` I have no idea why Archlinux makes this lib 5 MiB when both ubuntu and alpine make it <500 KiB
+* `opus-mini` I have no idea why Archlinux makes this lib 5 MiB when both ubuntu and alpine make it <500 KiB

 # Projects using these packages